MrMorello/Test_task_STM/README.md

 ###Running the tests
 test_main.py file contains minimal tests set for checking application Attention!
-For testing your oun ip address sets, change paths to file at test_main.py
+For testing your own ip address sets, change paths to file at test_main.py

 ###Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.